It seemed like we were the only case that Jason was working on, and that can’t be true, but that’s how he made us feel.

 If you believe you have received a poor standard of care or an error has been made on the part of a healthcare professional or multiple healthcare professionals, Blackwater Law medical negligence solicitor will advise you on whether you may have a case and investigate this for you.

 Blackwater Law medical negligence solicitors undertook the first piece of research to look at the frequency and type of Serious Incidents being recorded at all hospitals and by NHS trusts across England and Wales and published their results in February 2018.

 Our research showed NHS trusts and health boards across England and Wales were recording 20,000 Serious Incidents annually.

-Our research identified that Serious Incidents are occurring at all NHS trust and health boards and the nature of these Serious Incidents was worrying indeed.
-For more information on the findings from our NHS Serious Incident research , see our Serious Incident infographic.
+Our research identified that Serious Incidents are occurring at all NHS trusts and health boards and the nature of these Serious Incidents was worrying indeed.
+For more information on the findings from our NHS Serious Incident research, see our Serious Incident infographic.

 “It was concerning to see so many Serious Incidents being reported by NHS trusts.
 It is important that those that suffer from these incidents are given the answers and support they deserve.
 Blackwater Law is here to help them secure those answers and get the financial support they need to compensate and support them into the future.”